Buddy (rapper)

 Simmie Sims III (born September 10, 1993), known professionally as Buddy, is an American rapper, singer, dancer and actor.
-Previously sign with I Am Other and Columbia Records, he then moved to RCA Records.
 He is also a member of the hip-hop supergroup Zoink Gang, with JID, Smino and Guapdad 4000.

 Early life

 Introduced to gospel and soul by his father, a preacher and choir director, Buddy began his performance career at age seven by starring in plays and musicals including The Wiz, Oliver with a Twist, and Dreamgirls at Amazing Grace Conservatory.
 "I grew up as a full-fledged entertainer rather than just somebody trying to rap about stuff," he has said about that experience.
 When the school became too expensive, he withdrew, later attending a high school performing arts program in Long Beach, California.

 Career

 2009–2015: Career beginnings and signing to I Am Other

 As a teenager, Buddy began recording his own material.
 In 2009, he got a break when TV music supervisor Scott Vener showed Pharrell Williams an early effort by the 15-year-old Buddy.
 Impressed, Pharrell began to work with the teenager, and signed him to his I Am Other creative collective and record label.
 When Buddy was 18, he released the song "Awesome Awesome", produced by The Neptunes and Pharrell made an appearance in the video.

 On March 28, 2012, he released the single "Staircases" produced by Pharrell and featuring Kendrick Lamar.

 In 2014, continuing to work with Pharrell, Buddy released his debut mixtape, Idle Time, which featured Kendrick Lamar, Miley Cyrus, Freddie Gibbs, Robin Thicke, Sir Michael Rocks, and others, with production from Pharrell Williams, Chuck Inglish, Boi-1da, Cardo, Blaq, and Polyester, among others.

 He then embarked on a series of collaborations with various artists, including Nipsey Hussle, BJ The Chicago Kid, Chance the Rapper, Wiz Khalifa, and ASAP Rocky.